NEW: Four dozen homes and two mosques are destroyed, police say

 The government declared a state of emergency in the city Friday, allowing the military to help reinstate order.
 But as the situation there appeared to calm, authorities reported arson attacks by groups of Buddhists in other towns in the region over the weekend.

-The unrest highlights the fragility of ethnic relations in Myanmar, also known as Burma, as it emerges from decades of military repression.
+The unrest highlights the fragility of ethnic relations in Myanmar as it emerges from decades of military repression.
 Authorities have released thousands of political prisoners and pursued peace talks with rebel groups in the past two years.

 President Thein Sein, who has overseen the country’s initial moves toward democracy, vowed Monday “to take action against those who led the violence and got involved in it and to expose those who flamed the conflict under the pretext of religion,” the New Light of Myanmar reported.

-The U.N. humanitarian agency says that the Myanmar government estimates that more than 12,000 people have been displaced by the unrest.
+The U.N. humanitarian agency said Monday that the Myanmar government estimates that more than 12,000 people have been displaced by the unrest.

 “They’re barricaded in schools and in a monastery,” said Ashok Nigam, the U.N. resident coordinator in Myanmar.
 “They’re currently receiving humanitarian assistance provided by the government.”